GavinMendelGleason/mudbug/README.md

 * Types

-Unlike prolog, we have a strongly typed language that allows us to layout data in tables in an efficient manner.
+Unlike prolog, we have a strongly typed language that allows us to layout data in an efficient manner.
 All types can be marked as indexible by providing a total order.
-This also enables the following feature to be checked automatically in some cases.
+This also enables the determinacy and coverage to be checked automatically in some cases.

 * Determinacy and coverage